desiderr/mmp_toolbox/README.md

 In this sequence the data from the 4th deployment at the offshore WA site has been selected.
 The field values of structure info are required for further processing.
 Note that the mmp_toolbox code uses a hard-coded structure variable named 'meta', so that to avoid confusion 'meta' should not be used in the getWFPmetadata utility call.

 7. If desired change the local Matlab working directory.
-The next utility in this demonstration will create a folder named 'OOI_WFP' underneath the working directory for file organization and path standardization based on the sitecode and deployment number so that this demonstration sequence can be run as often as desired with all OOI datasets without having to deal with ambiguous folder names.
+The next utility in this demonstration will create a folder named 'OOI_WFP' underneath the working directory for file organization and path standardization based on the sitecode and deployment number so that this demonstration sequence can be run as often as desired with any and all OOI datasets, each of which will be associated with unique folder paths.
 An added feature is that the OOI_WFP folder will contain all the dataset folders so that the entire folder tree can be moved as a unit to another location.

 8. Run the setUpFolderStructure.m utility to construct a folder tree to organize files.
-The names of the folders created can be seen by typing `info` (return) after running the utility.
+The names of the folders created can be seen by typing `info <CR>` after running the utility.
     * `info = setUpFolderStructure(info);`

 9. Retrieve the appropriate calibration files for the instruments that require them: